Carrying mitigations and comments forward from one scan to the next requires that the flaws match from one scan to the next of the same application.

 The name of the module in which the flaw is located cannot change between scans.
 However, Veracode can match flaws if the end of the module name contains a varying numeric sequence.
 For example,

-This table lists some problems that often occur with Static Analysis flaw matching.
-If a flaw is tagged as mitigated in a given scan, but the same flaw appears in a later scan with a different ID and not mitigated, it most likely failed for one or more of these reasons:
+This table lists some known scenarios in which flaw matching does not occur.
+If a flaw is tagged as mitigated in a given scan, but the same flaw appears in a later scan with a different ID and not mitigated, it is likely because of one of these scenarios:

 |Cause of Problem||Explanation|